elasticio/Connectors/Adapters/AdapterBehaviorStandardization/StandardizedActionsAndTriggers.md

     }
     ```

+##### Example Use Case
+A student can be a participant in a class and a class can have many students.
+Given a student ID and a course ID I want to enroll that student in that course.

-### Execute Query in Query Language
+### Execute Query or Statement in Query Language
-Examples of this include constructing a query in SQL, Salesforce’s SOQL, etc. which return a table of data
+Examples of this include constructing a query or statement in SQL, Salesforce’s SOQL, etc. Queries return a table of data when executed.
+Statements do not reutrn results (other than execution statistics).

+##### Example Use Case
+Execute SQL query in SQL database

 ##### Config Fields

-- Behavior (dropdown: Fetch all, Emit Individually, Expect Single)
+- Query Emit Behavior (dropdown: Fetch all, Emit Individually, Expect Single)
 - Query

 ##### Input Metadata

 - For each parameterized variable in the query, there should be an input
-- If Behavior is Expect Single: a boolean input "Allow Zero Results"
+- If Emit Behavior is Expect Single: a boolean input "Allow Zero Results"

 ##### Pseudo-Code

     function executeQuery(query, params, mode, allowZeroResults) {
+      const results = executeQueryOrStatementOnSystem(query, params);
+      if(results is not QueryResultsTable) {
+        emitData(results || {});
+        return;
+      }
       switch(mode) {
         case 'fetchAll':
-          const results = executeQueryOnSystem(query, params);
           if(results.length >= maxResultSize) {
             throw new Error('Too many results');
           }
           emitData({results: results});
           break;
         case 'emitIndividually':
-          const results = executeQueryOnSystem(query, params);
           results.forEach(result => {
             emitData(result);
           }
           break;
         case 'expectSingle':
-          const results = executeQueryOnSystem(query, params);
           if(results.length = 1) {
             emitData(results[0]);
           } else if(results.length = 0 && allowZeroResults) {